Kludron/kludron.github.io/_objectives.md

 **Resources**
 - Embed links / programs to assist, so that resources can be used from within the page.
 - Give details about links.
+- Add more links to resources page.

 **About Me**
-- Give more detailed information (similar to LinkedIn page) *Note: With this, the front page will need to be updated with this information*
+- Give more detailed information (similar to LinkedIn page).

+**Site Funtcion**
+- Import fonts to repository so that external calls will not have to be made.
+- Add page analytics to view which posts are seen the most etc.